THIS IS A game-changer for our community's cultural vibrancy

 For just under a decade, thousands of Prima patrons have experienced music and stories that move them.
 From Broadway legends to the region’s finest talent, Prima has presented boutique musicals, concerts and special events, playing a key role in the ever-increasing cultural vitality of Lancaster, Pennsylvania.
 As a non-profit organization, Prima depends on the investment of forward-thinking individuals, foundations, and businesses.

-To date, Prima has been a nomadic organization, performing in a variety of spaces across Lancaster County.
+Since 2010, Prima has been a nomadic organization, performing in a variety of spaces across Lancaster County.

 Now that changes.